 However, they note that chewing mint leaves had the highest overall deodorizing effect.

 Artichokes are good for your health for a number of reasons, but aiding your digestion may be one of its most beneficial characteristics.

 Like many vegetables, artichokes contain a good amount of fiber, which helps the digestive system in several ways: not only does it help relieve common issues like constipation and diarrhea, it can also promote healthy gut bacteria.

 So much emphasis has been placed on having a healthy gut or the “right” kind of gut bacteria in recent years that it can be confusing to sort out real medical advice from marketing claims.

-- Quality Artichoke seeds packaged by Seed Needs.
-Intended for the current and the following...
+- QUALITY - All seeds packaged by Seed Needs are intended for the current and the following...